Gilbertobal/OldBot/README.md

-# OldBot for Tibia 11 & Tibia 10 - Do not use on Real Tibia, unfortunately BattlEye is banning OldBot (probably some type of "blacklist).
+# OldBot for Tibia 11 & Tibia 10 - Do not use on Real Tibia, BattlEye is banning OldBot (probably some type of "blacklist").
 # Status: development currently stopped :(